michael-amd/sglang-ci/README.md

 ### Online Mode

-Online mode benchmarks measure the real-time serving performance of GROK1.
+Online mode benchmarks measure the real-time serving performance of GROK models (GROK1, GROK2).
 This mode is designed to simulate interactive use and assess latency under different request rates.

 #### grok_perf_online_csv.sh